pengsongyou/SRmeetsPS/README.md

 This repository contains the code for our paper:
 Songyou Peng, Bjoern Haefner, Yvain Queau and Daniel Cremers, "**[Depth Super-Resolution Meets Uncalibrated Photometric Stereo](https://arxiv.org/abs/1708.00411)**", In IEEE Conference on Computer Vision (ICCV) Workshop, 2017.

+A CUDA version code is also available [here](https://github.com/nihalsid/SRmeetsPS-CUDA).

 ## Input
 * Super-resolution RGB images (at least **4** images)